ericcj24/DL4H/README.md

 ### Preparation

-1. *Data, model weights, and original paper code are stored on Google Drive, the notebook pulls down those information
+1. *Project Setup* Data, model weights, and original paper code are stored on Google Drive, the notebook pulls down those information

-2. *Some key packages' version used in this reproduction.
+2. *Project Dependencies* Some key packages' version used in this reproduction.
     ```python
     tensorflow 2.16
     keras 3.3